Carne de Porco à Alentejana

 Marinate the pork overnight.

-Purge the clams of sand.
+Purge the clams of their sand.

 Ingredients